unionai-oss/pandera/docs/source/dataframe_schemas.rst

 Column Validation
 -----------------

-A ``Column`` must specify the properties of a column in a dataframe object.
+A :py:class:`Column` must specify the properties of a column in a dataframe object.
 It can be optionally verified for its data type, `null values`_ or duplicate values.
 The column can be coerced_ into the specified type, and the required_ parameter allows control over whether or not the column is allowed to be missing.

-:ref:`Column checks<checks>` allow for the DataFrame's values to be checked against a user provided function. ``Check`` objects also support :ref:`grouping<grouping>` by a different column so that the user can make assertions about subsets of the ``Column`` of interest.
+:ref:`Column checks<checks>` allow for the DataFrame's values to be checked against a user provided function. ``Check`` objects also support :ref:`grouping<grouping>` by a different column so that the user can make assertions about subsets of the column of interest.

 Column Hypotheses enable you to perform statistical hypothesis tests on a DataFrame in either wide or tidy format.
 See